Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 now, instead of managing a small number of computers, we need to manage all the nodes either ourselves or through a vendor providing us managed hadoop cluster.

 2. **Q:** Can you name a few vendor-specific distributions of Hadoop?
 2. **A:** *Cloudera Distribution Platform* - A managed distribution by cluodera which includes a cloudera cluster manager, integrated security and data governance, *Amazon Elastic MapReduce* - A managed distribution of hadoop with a pay-per-use billing system, automatic scaling and easy integration with other aws products, *Microsoft azure HDInsight* - includes integration with microsoft tools like Power BI and Azure data factory, also billed as a pay-per-use patform.

 3. **Q:** What are the three modes in which Hadoop can run?
-3. **A:** **Standalone (default)** - where it runs as a single java process, used to debug and make simple POC's just to test on a local machine with a small amount of data and is easy and quick to setup, mostly used for quick tests, **Psuedo Distributed** - where there is a single node cluster (many processes on one machine) which simulates the real world but still runs on one machine which is used to test and debug more like a staging area but is more resource intensive and takes more time to setup, **distributed** - a multi node cluster which includes the Namenode, Secondary Namenode and the Datanodes, this is used ion the real world where we need to actually process and store very large amounts of data quickly and efficiently, it is what we use to make big data queries and get valuable knowledge from them.
+3. **A:** **Standalone (default)** - where it runs as a single java process, used to debug and make simple POC's just to test on a local machine with a small amount of data and is easy and quick to setup, mostly used for quick tests, **Psuedo Distributed** - where there is a single node cluster (many processes on one machine) which simulates the real world but still runs on one machine which is used to test and debug more like a staging area but is more resource intensive and takes more time to setup, it runs on seperate JVM's to simuilate the real world uses as closely as possible, **distributed** - a multi node cluster which includes the Namenode, Secondary Namenode and the Datanodes, this is used ion the real world where we need to actually process and store very large amounts of data quickly and efficiently, it is what we use to make big data queries and get valuable knowledge from them.

 4. **Q:** What is the primary role of the `hadoop-env.sh` configuration file?
 4. **A:** The primary role of the hadoop-env is to set environment variables for hadoop and customize the options of the hadoop processes, like client ops (port and host of the cluster), the size of the Mapreduce heap, the classpath of the hadoop scripts and more, in addition to setting up various jave related options like the Hadoop classname which sets the java class against which the hadoop specific variables that it will run against when the excecution of a process continues

 5. **Q:** What purpose does the `core-site.xml` file serve?
-5. **A:** The purpose of the core site is to configure mostly IO related things and also the filesystem and network addresses. some examples include:
+5. **A:** The purpose of the core site is to configure mostly IO related things and also the filesystem and network addresses like the Namenode address, the System wide configuration (Mostly IO releted) and file system settings like the default FS to be used (hdfs or local) and other related properties, the location of the Hadoop file system. some examples include:
  - [x] hadoop.security.authentication - either simple (no auth) or kerberos, sets whether to use authentication and which type
  - [x] hadoop.tmp.dir - the base directory where hadoop can store temporary files